Web Accessibility in California - Assembly Bill 434

 What is California’s Assembly Bill 434?

-Assembly Bill AB 434, is California's Web Accessibility Law, which aims to ensure that websites and web applications operated by the state of California are accessible to everyone, including individuals with disabilities.
+Assembly Bill AB 434, is California's Web Accessibility Law, which mandates that websites and web applications operated by the state of California are accessible to everyone, including individuals with disabilities.

 It was signed into law back in 2017 and it became effective on July 1, 2019, aligning with the broader goals of the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act, both of which state that all electronic and information technology developed, procured, maintained, or used by the federal government has to be accessible to people with disabilities.